-Uruguay’s private health care system: The private health care system is efficient, well-equipped, and inexpensive.
+The private healthcare system is efficient, well-equipped, and inexpensive.
 They operate facilities that are more similar to what North Americans would be used to.
-The private health care industry consists of a number of independently operated associations.
+The private healthcare industry consists of a number of independently operated associations.
 These associations vary in size from a single hospital to a network of hospitals, clinics, and doctors’ offices.
 Normally you’ll select a facility near you, and become a socio (member).
 Your monthly premium entitles you to use of their facilities, ambulance service, pharmacy, and specialists in accordance with the plan that you select.

 Some will accept Blue Cross and other foreign health plans.